 U.S. launches airstrikes in Syria after suspected Iranian drone kills a U.S. worker

-Videos shared on social media showed explosions in Deir el-Zour, a Syrian province near the Iraq border.

-"As President Biden has made clear, we will take all necessary measures to defend our people and will always respond at a time and place of our choosing," Austin said in the statement.
+"As President Biden has made clear, we will take all necessary measures to defend our people and will always respond at a time and place of our choosing," Austin said.
 "No group will strike our troops with impunity."

-The drone strike occurred on a Syrian coalition base Thursday and followed recent Iranian attacks against coalition forces, the Pentagon said.

-Two wounded service members were treated on site, while the additional victims were medically evacuated to medical facilities in Iraq.
+Videos shared on social media showed explosions in Deir el-Zour, a Syrian province near the Iraq border that contains oil fields.

+The area is controlled by Iran-backed militia groups and Syrian forces, according to the Associated Press, and has seen recent damage from suspected airstrikes by Israel, targeting alleged Iranian supply routes.

 This is a developing story.
 Check back for updates.